Democratie-Libre/democratie-libre/doc/documentation.md

 A theme can be deleted only if it hosts no proposal.

 In case the deleted theme has children, they will be reparent with the parent of the deleted theme.

+If a theme is suppressed, all its public discussions will be suppressed from the database.